 Getting In, and Getting Out

 Getting into a pen show auction is easy.
 All you have to do is show up and register.
 At registration you give your name and address, and you receive a bidding number.
-These numbers are “flags” that bidders raise to indicate that they are bidding, and they also provide the auctioneer with the winner”s identity for each lot.
+These numbers, commonly called paddles, are “flags” that bidders raise to indicate that they are bidding, and they also provide the auctioneer with the winner”s identity for each lot.
 As each lot is sold, it is set aside to be gathered with other lots the same bidder may win during the course of the auction.
 At some auctions, bidding numbers are simply written on rectangular pieces of card stock; at others they’re “official” bidding paddles like the one shown in the photo at the top of this page.